alpha-strike-space/NGINX-Configuration/README.md

 ## Verification

-Visit `http://<your-server-ip>/` in a browser.
-You should see the default NGINX welcome page.
+Visit `http://<your-server-ip>/` or `https://domain.name` in a browser.
+You should see the default NGINX welcome page or whatever you serve on index.html in your file path.
+Please note the difference between HTTP and HTTPS is dependent upon whether you have SSL certification from Cloudflare.

 ## Useful Commands